 Synopsis: Follow four civilians as they launch into space on a three-day trip orbiting Earth and reaching an altitude higher than that of the International Space Station (254 miles).
 The SpaceX Dragon mission, dubbed Inspiration4, was the most ambitious step to date in the rapidly-developing age of civilian space exploration, making history as the first all-civilian mission to orbit.
 The mission launched on Sept.
 15, 2021 and returned to Earth three days later.

-Why you should watch: This five episode miniseries is the closest many of us will get to experiencing what it's like to train and then travel into space.
-The crew will embark on a three-day mission to orbit Earth in a SpaceX Crew Dragon capsule.
-The mission launched on Sept.
-15, 2021 from Launch Pad 39A at NASA's Kennedy Space Center in Florida on a SpaceX Falcon 9 rocket and returned to Earth three days later.
-The privately funded mission will raise money for St. Jude Children's Research Hospital.
+Why you should watch: This five episode miniseries is the closest many of us will get to experiencing what it's like to train and then travel into space, and the privately funded mission raised money for St. Jude Children's Research Hospital.

 6. Dark Matter(opens in new tab)